Corporate plan 2016-17

 The secretariat will facilitate the Authority’s decision-making by:

-- providing briefing and other supporting documentation that are fit-for-purpose and high-quality.
+- providing briefing and other supporting documentation that are fit-for-purpose and of a high quality.

 Performance measurement and assessment

-- The Authority’s reports are of high quality, well-received by stakeholders and used to inform public forums and discussions.
+- Reviews and reports from research conducted by the Authority are of a high quality, well-received by stakeholders, and used in public policy forums and discussions.

 - Authority members are satisfied with the level of secretariat support.

 The Authority’s talented and capable staff are its core asset.
-There is a risk that uncertainty will affect the Authority’s ability to retain staff, deliver the special review and meet its legislative obligations.
+There is a risk that uncertainty will affect the Authority’s ability to recruit staff and deliver its work plan.